wattanunteeratanapong/Blackjack-House-Edge-Study/README.md

 - Using 6 deck of card, similar to a real casino
 - Reset the deck after it is below 70% of total amount, similar to a real casino
 - Test around 10 million round, the higher testing round the closer to theoratical probability
-- Player didn't use any kind of technique like card counting or hitting chart
+- Player didn't use any kind of technique like "Card Counting" or "Basic Strategy Chart"
 - And there is no Splitting or Doubling Down in this experiment
 <br>